flybywiresim/docs/docs/pilots-corner/a32nx-briefing/pfd/first-column.md

     !!! attention ""
         Currently not available for the FBW A32NX for Microsoft Flight Simulator

+## Autobrake Description

+This column is also used for Autobrake status information as a second priority to Autothrust.
+These messages would only be displayed if no Autothrust message is displayed in the same line.

+### First Line

+The first line shows `BRK LO`, `BRK MED` or `BRK MAX` in green with a white box when the corresponding autobrake mode is active.

+### Second Line

+The second line shows `BRK LO`, `BRK MED` in cyan when the corresponding autobrake mode is armed.

+### Third Line

+The third line shows `BRK MAX` in cyan when the autobrake max mode is armed.

 ---

 [Back to Flight Mode Annunciators](fma.md){ .md-button }